fmuni/C3PO-PUBLIC/INSTALL.md

 That is the only additional library required aside from openfoam6.

-Source your openFoam bashrc to ensure you have the OpenFOAM variables set up properly.
+Source your openFOAM bashrc to ensure you have the OpenFOAM variables set up properly.

 Then just enter the etc folder: